 In 2016, Malucelli competed mostly with Scuderia Praha in the 24H Series or Blancpain GT Series Endurance Cup but also joined Risi Competizione at 24 hours of Le Mans.
 Driving the #82 Ferrari 488 GTE, Malucelli, Giancarlo Fisichella and Toni Vilander finished second in the GTE Pro class, behind Ford GT.

 In 2017, Malucelli was again at the wheel of Ferrari for Scuderia Baldini in the Italian GT Championship, sharing a car with Edward Cheever.
 He was also driving for Scuderia Praha in the 24H Series and for Rinaldi Racing in the Blancpain GT Series Endurance Cup.
-He continued a cooperation with Scuderia Praha in 2018.
+He continued a cooperation with Scuderia Praha in following years, taking the 24H GT Series championship title in 2019.